 Tom is also a reviewer for the Journal of Urology and European Urology, and has published extensively in the field of urological cancer.

-Tom sees and treats both NHS and private patients at the Nottingham NHS Treatment Centre.
+Tom sees and treats NHS patients at the Nottingham NHS Treatment Centre.

 British Association of Urological Surgeons (BAUS)

 American Association of Urology (AUA)